 GOEA 733, a subadult Golden Eagle, is about 77 miles north of Churchill, Manitoba – an area I used to think of was remote before learning about Chantrey Inlet!
 According to Birds of The World, this is a common area for Golden Eagles, although I don’t have any information about the breeding population versus the non-breeding population.
 Off their breeding territories, Golden Eagles are seen most frequently in open habitats with native vegetation.
 If it holds true that Golden Eagles prefer forested areas for breeding, I suspect that the population here might trend young.
 While she isn’t summering near any of our eagles, she and FSV44 checked in at the same cell tower near Gilman, Manitoba.
 I have to wonder how many bald and golden eagles fly through the area!

-A thousand thanks to the Brett Mandernack and the staff of Eagle Valley for sharing their maps, data, and expertise with us, and to Reesa Conrey of Colorado Parks and Wildlife and Bill Heston from Xcel Energy Fort St. Vrain for keeping us up to date on FSV44.
+A thousand thanks to the Brett Mandernack and the staff of Eagle Valley for sharing their maps, data, and expertise with us, to Reesa Conrey of Colorado Parks and Wildlife and Bill Heston from Xcel Energy Fort St. Vrain for keeping us up to date on FSV44, and to Kohler Company for supporting our bald eagle tracking program.
 Fly high, everyone – and don’t forget to write!

 To check out the travels of our bald eagles, go to https://www.raptorresource.org/learning-tools/eagle-map/.
 To learn more about the Golden eagles, go to our Golden Eagle maps page at : https://www.raptorresource.org/learning-tools/golden-eagles/golden-eagle-maps/.